FRANCES DRUMMOND (Shirley Henderson)

 When her married lover John Wadsworth calls time on their relationship, Vicky Fleming goes on a mission to show him that she’s not a woman to be trifled with.

 Amelia Bullmore is no stranger to Sally Wainwright’s work, starring in Scott & Bailey alongside Suranne Jones.
-She’s also cropped up in BBC spoof Twenty Twelve as well as State of Play, Sherlock and 2014 film What We Did on Our Holiday.
-Bullmore is also known for her writing, penning episodes of Scott & Bailey as well as plays Mammals and Di and Viv and Rose.
+She played Alan Partridge’s Ukrainian girlfriend Sonja, and has cropped up in BBC spoof Twenty Twelve as well as State of Play, Sherlock and 2014 film What We Did on Our Holiday.
+Bullmore is also known for her writing too, penning episodes of Scott & Bailey as well as plays Mammals and Di and Viv and Rose.

 JODIE SHACKLETON (Katherine Kelly)